Join us in strengthening the farmers’ market community in Maine at the 2020 Maine Farmers’ Market Convention.

 Early bird tickets end on January 2, 2020!

-Our agenda is still in development, but you can expect topics for beginning and well seasoned farmers, community organizers, public health professionals, and community health activists.
+Our workshops cover topics for beginning and well seasoned farmers, community organizers, public health professionals, and community health activists.

 - Creative Marketing Strategies – Learn tips and strategies from experienced market vendors and organizers on how to raise the profile of your market and boost the sale of your products.